Skip to main content

 ¡ Platelets that help with blood clotting.

 ¡ The chemistry panel blood test is part of a routine physical exam.
-The individual tests recommended for myeloma patients by both the IMWG and the NCCN are blood urea nitrogen (BUN), serum creatinine, creatinine clearance, estimated glomerular filtration rate (eGFR), calcium, and total protein.
+The individual tests recommended for myeloma patients by both the IMWG and the National Comprehensive Cancer Network (NCCN) are blood urea nitrogen (BUN), serum creatinine, creatinine clearance, estimated glomerular filtration rate (eGFR), calcium, and total protein.

 ¡ The serum albumin (sALB) test measures normal protein in the blood.

-¡ The beta-2 microglobulin (β2-microglobulin, β2M, or β2M) test measures a small protein that is a tumor marker in myeloma.
-It is detected in the blood by the serum β2M test (sβ2M).
+¡ The beta-2 microglobulin (β2-microglobulin, β2M, or β2M) test measures a small protein found in the blood (serum) that is a tumor marker in myeloma.
+A tumor marker is any substance that serves as a measure of cancer.

 ¡ The serum lactate dehydrogenase (sLDH) test measures the level of an enzyme used to monitor myeloma activity.